SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 insert link (new tab) > with class="govuk-link" rel="noreferrer noopener" target="_blank" plus remove target text box (or pre-populate it if difficult to remove) remove link

+add spacing and width override buttons?

+layout?? or leave to template page??

 make sure font is GDS Transport don't allow to change font